 Your backdrop should be made out of a rigid material such as foam board or corrugated cardboard.
 Check party supply stores and websites for patterned backgrounds or scene setters for castle walls, or paint your own.
+See the Director Guide for more info on how to paint castle walls.
 Add a stained glass window or archer's window on one side of the wall that opens and closes to serve as the puppet stage.
+Make sure it's big enough for the puppet to fit in, and cover the hole from the inside with fabric.
 Add a banner or coat-of-arms on the other side.
 See the Resource USB for various banner and window design clip art images.
 Consider making a castle turret on one or both sides as well.
 If you are using corrugated cardboard, apply one coat of paint to the back of the backdrop to minimize curling.
 Your backdrop should be braced from behind with wooden supports (jacks) and weighted down with bags of sand or rock salt.
 If necessary, you can further secure it by running thin strands of wire to the ceiling.
 Check YouTube .com/AnswersVBS for how-to videos on building a jack.